swapnilk30/java-developer-notes/06_CoreJava.md

 #

+### how memory management or Garbage collection works in java?
+- Garbage collection
+    Java provides automatic memory management through a program called Garbage collector.
+    "Remove objects that are not used anymore." live object = reacheable (referenced by someone else) dead object = unreachable (not referenced from anywhere) Garbage collection is carried out by a daemon thread called "Garbage collector" we can not force gc to happen (System.gc())

 ### Why abstract class has constructor even though we cannot create object?
 - We cannot create an object of abstract class but we can create an object of subclass of abstract class.
 - When we create an object of subclass of an abstract class, it calls the constructor of subclass.